epfl-ada/ada-2024-project-adaventurers2024/README.md

 ### 1. Data Preprocessing

-To create our main dataset, we inspected the CMU Movie Corpus Dataset and identified gaps in the data, such as revenue data and missing budgets.
-To address this, we merged it with the TMDB dataset using movie titles and release years as common identifiers, despite varying date formats.
-The resulting dataset includes 49,516 movies with 27 columns, covering fields like vote average, budget, and IMDb ids.
-The IMDb id is important because it serves as a unique identifier for a movie, enabling us to merge it with the Tropes dataset.
+To create our main dataset, we inspected the CMU Movie Corpus Dataset and identified gaps in the data, such as revenue data.
+To address this, we merged it with the TMDB dataset using movie titles and release years as common identifiers.
+The resulting dataset includes 49,516 movies.
+The IMDb ID column is important because it serves as a unique identifier for a movie, enabling us to merge it with the Tropes dataset.
 Additionally, we created a file linking directors and actors to movies, using data from IMDb and CMU, to support cast and crew analysis.

 To reproduce these preprocessed files, place the necessary datasets in the `data` folder, navigate to `src/scripts`, and run: